Article

 = Profit: $10

-Remember that $10 is your profit before you spend anything on advertising.
+Remember that this profit is before you spend anything on advertising.
 If you can make a sale without advertising, great!
 You’ve profited $10.
-But assuming you need to advertise to make a sale, this $10 amount is your break-even point.
+But assuming you need to advertise to make a sale, that $10 number is your break-even point.

-If your advertising cost is $5 for one sale, you’ve made a $5 net profit.
-If your advertising cost is $10 for one sale, then you merely “broke even”, as your profit would be $0.
+If your advertising costs are $5 for one sale, you’ve made $5 net profit.
+If your advertising costs are $10 for one sale, then you just “broke even,” as your profit would be $0.
 You didn’t lose money — or make any — on the sale.

-Now that we have your break-even point, let’s figure out what your minimum RoAS is.
+Now that we have your break-even point, let’s figure out your minimum RoAS.

 To find your minimum RoAS, follow this simple formula: